leshill/firebase-authn-authz-tutorial/README.md

 as an HTTPS service, and by Firebase itself with triggers.

-Firebase triggers are callbacks from Firebase services such as the Firebase Authentication service which can trigger a Firebase Function after creating a user.
+Firebase triggers are callbacks from Firebase services such as the Firebase Authentication service which can invoke a Firebase Function after creating a user.

 Some setup is required to create the Functions application that will be deployed